Agustín Delgado

 Agustín Javier Delgado Chalá (born 23 December 1974) is an Ecuadorian politician and former professional footballer who played as a forward.
-Nicknamed El Tín, he was the all-time top scorer for the Ecuador national team with 31 goals in 71 games before being overtaken by Enner Valencia.
+Nicknamed El Tín, he was the all-time top scorer for the Ecuador national team with 31 goals in 72 games, before being overtaken by Enner Valencia.
 Delgado played professional club football in Ecuador, Mexico and England.

-Delgado made his debut for the Ecuador national team against Peru in 1994.
-He has earned 71 caps, scoring 31 goals.
-He was part of their squad at the 2002 FIFA World Cup & 2006 FIFA World Cup, where he became the first Ecuadorian to score a goal in the FIFA World Cup.
+Delgado made his debut for Ecuador against Peru in 1994.
+He was part of their squad at the FIFA World Cup in 2002 and 2006, becoming the first Ecuadorian to score a goal at the tournament.

 Club career

 Early career

 Delgado started his career in his native Ecuador with ESPOLI in 1991 before joining Barcelona SC in 1994, where he played for one year, winning the Ecuadorian Serie A in 1995.
 He then joined El Nacional and again won the Ecuadorian league title, before returning to Barcelona and securing a third consecutive league winner's medal.

 In 1998, Delgado moved to Mexico where he had a brief spell at Cruz Azul.
 He joined CONCACAF champions Necaxa in 1999 and represented the club at the 2000 FIFA Club World Championship, scoring against South Melbourne in the group stage, and in the third-place play-off against Real Madrid he scored in normal time as well as the winning penalty in the shootout.

 In late 2001, after scoring nine times as Ecuador qualified for its first World Cup, Necaxa accepted a £3.5m bid from English Premier League club Southampton.